 When is the best time to visit Barcelona?

 The answer is always!
-There is no extreme cold or hot in Barcelona! o according to the weather you are still going to enjoy a lot whenever you come to Barcelona.
+There is no extreme cold or hot in Barcelona!
+According to the weather you are going to enjoy a lot whenever you come to Barcelona.
 There is always a nice breeze in the air.

 Of course, sometimes specially in spring and fall, it is rainy and you have to take your coat on winter but never an annoying cold.
 In summer also there are some hot days which people take advantage to go to the beach and enjoy the Mediterranean Coast.

 Apart from the weather, there are special days in Barcelona that you will enjoy more.
 There are a lot of festivals during summer days and Christmas time.
 The highlights that shouldn’t be missed are:

 - Sant Joan (23rd/24th June): This takes place in the evening of the longest day of the year.
 And they celebrate it with fireworks.
 I mean a big firework!
 Everywhere fires and bangs!
 In addition to fireworks and music, in this day they serve a very delicious and special cookie known as Coca.